Muhammad-Owais-Warsi/zurl/README.md

 # Zurl
-**Zurl** is a lightweight command-line tool built in Rust that allows you to make HTTP requests directly from your terminal
+**Zurl** is a lightweight command-line tool built in Rust that allows you to make HTTP requests directly from your terminal.

 ## Installation